 For some people, the thought of going to the dentist is so terrifying that they simply don’t go at all.
-That’s why Ronald P. LuBovich, DDS, in Nashville, Tennessee, offers sedation dentistry to those who need it to relax.
+That’s why Adam Cottrill, DMD, in Berry Hill, Nashville, Tennessee, offers sedation dentistry to those who need it to relax.
 Also known as sleep dentistry, sedation can be used in procedures as simple and painless as a tooth cleaning to more invasive dental surgeries.
 Sleep dentistry is typically offered to patients who have a fear of visiting the dentist.
-To learn more about sedation dentistry, call Ronald P. LuBovich, DDS, today, or book an appointment online.
+To learn more about sedation dentistry, call Dr. Adam Cottrill today, or book an appointment online.

 Sleep or sedation dentistry allows patients who are scared of the dentist to be medicated during their visit.

 Although this type of sedation is often referred to as “sleep dentistry,” most patients are not actually asleep — unless they are under general anesthesia.